Everything you need

 This is also often the case with property loans, where a property can be seized if payments are defaulted on.

-But, why take a loan from a money lender in Singapore instead of a bank?
+But, why take a loan from a licensed private money lender in Singapore instead of a bank?

 In general, banks are significantly stricter with the loan application process.
-A legal money lender is a good option in such instances, especially if you’re looking for a short-term loan.
+An authorised money lender in Singapore is a good option in such instances, especially if you’re looking for a short-term loan.

 Comparison point Borrowing from a bank Borrowing from a licensed money lender